 And... get this: of all the bizarre things... you can also get chocolate cake in Chomrong!
 And it's supposed to be really good!

 I think maybe trekking companies should offer trekking packages that pause a little bit in Chomrong.
-Although I'm not even a dessert sort of girl, as a Malaysian I felt as if I let my nation down by finding out about the unexpected food options in Annapurna and yet not sampling any of them!
+As a Malaysian I felt as if I let my nation down by finding out about the unexpected food options in Annapurna and yet not sampling any of them!

 To be honest, by this time I had fallen into a state of indifference over the matter.
 Certainly the remainder of the trek - an ascent of nearly 2000 metres over the next three days - would be much easier if my muscles had some help tonight.
 But the exhaustion and the damp had become normal, even though it has only been a few days.

 Indeed, just over a week ago, I had found it hard to will myself to embark on this journey.
-And now, Malaysia and my desk job and my urban routines that were so hard to leave already seem like distant memories of a different life.
+Now, Malaysia and my desk job and my urban routines that were so hard to leave already seem like distant memories of a different life.

 But we finally arrived, at the shop that they call the 'shopping centre'.

 Chomrong Shopping Centre was not so very big, but it did seem to have the best range of any of the shops I'd seen on the trekking route so far.
 It seemed to cater both for the local farmers, as well as for the passing trekker.